Uncategorized

 As the seasons change, your beauty regimen should change too.

 Your skin may crave a heavier moisturizer due to dryness from the colder temperatures.
 Or your makeup colors may shift from pastels and brights to jewel tones and deep berry shades.
 We scored some one-on-one time with industry experts to find out their best seasonal beauty tips.
+Should we change our products with the change in season?

 “Yes!
 Listen to your skin; it knows what it needs.
 Many people stick to the same skincare routine every day, but your skin changes daily, like the weather.
 It’s as simple as using hydrating products when your skin is dry and oil-free products if your skin is oily.” —Leah Chavie, owner of Leah Chavie Skincare Boutique